silentlogicc/silentlogicc/README.md

 I’m Arne, currently in my apprenticeship as an IT System Engineer (Fachinformatiker für Systemintegration).
 My main area in the apprenticeship is networking, but in my homelab I also enjoy exploring small scripting ideas and automation on the side.

+Right now I often generate helper scripts with AI to study patterns, see how they behave, and adjust them step by step.
+That way I learn how everything connects and I slowly build my own personal toolbox for daily workflow tasks.

 ---

 ### technologies I am learning right now